 Naming characters can be nearly as stressful as naming a newborn.

-You want something interesting and memorable, but not quirky or outrageous—unless you’re writing a comedy.
+You want interesting and memorable names, but not quirky or outrageous — unless you’re writing a comedy.

 When you hit on the right name, you’ll know it.
-And I’d wager your favorite novels have unforgettable characters whose names alone evoke memories of the great read.
+And if you’re like me, your favorite novels have unforgettable characters whose names alone evoke memories of the great read.

 Do these ignite anything in you?
 If they do, you will likely instantly remember the titles they come from.

 - Jane Eyre

 - Harry Potter

 - Frodo Baggins

 So, how do you create character names that stand the test of time?